I attempted to take a day off from work and go to the beach. Mistakes were made on my way to the beach in Branford, Connecticut. Here’s a recap:

 I went to the Connecticut Shoreline in the summer and did not eat seafood.

+Instead of getting a lobster roll like any sane person would have done.
 I went to G-Zen where they got my takeout order wrong.
 I was the only customer in the joint but they still go it wrong and I didn’t check until I was at the beach.
 Why would anyone order vegan food instead of seafood at the shoreline in the summer?
 This one is on me.

 I forgot that Branford’s motorists are crazy.